-There are a number of CPU state values-that is, logical registers in the CPU that control how the CPU behaves.
-A number of these-tbr, ip, supervisor, and vmem-we have discussed in class or have been presented along with instructions that manage them in Section 2.3.
-We focus here, though, on a register that is not part of the K-SYSTEM ISA, but just part of this implementation: the debug register, which controls the level of debugging output that the simulator will emit.
+There are a number of CPU state values-that is, registers in the CPU that control how the CPU behaves.
+A number of these-TB (trap base), IB (interrupt buffer), MD (mode)-we have discussed in class or have been presented along with instructions that manage them in Section 2.3.
+We focus here, though, on a register that is not part of the K-SYSTEM ISA, but just part of this implementation: the DB (debug) register, which controls the level of debugging output that the simulator will emit.
 By setting this register to 1, we will induce the simulator to provide a good deal of useful information: